Texas Department of Aging and Disability Services

 Certification review activities include, but are not limited to:

-- talking with individuals, family members, LARs and staff;
+- talking with individuals, family members, Legally Authorized Representatives (LARs) and staff;

 - visiting homes and day habilitation sites;